LiakhovetsS/mega-gps/readme.md

 ## Description

-MegaGPS is a TypeScript/JavaScript library for integrating with the MegaGPS API, allowing you to retrieve tracker data, current positions, mileage, and tracks for a given period.
+MegaGPS is a TypeScript/JavaScript library for integrating with GPS trackers managed via the [MegaGPS](http://mega-gps.net) service.
+It allows you to retrieve tracker data, current positions, mileage, and tracks for a given period.
+The library simplifies interaction with the MegaGPS API, providing convenient access to vehicle information, movement history, and real-time sensor states.

 ---